As IPL put on hold young Jharkhand batsmen Saurabh, Virat support PPL in steel city | Health

 Notably, East Singhbhum occupies the second slot when it comes to COVID-19 deaths in the state, accounting for the highest number of deaths in the state after capital Ranchi.

-Every week, a team that can ensure maximum plasma donation will be declared a winner.
+Every week, a team which can ensure maximum plasma donation will be declared a winner.

 Sarthak Agarwal, regional convenor of Marwari Yuva Manch said: ''Whoever participates in this initiative in these tough times would not go unrecognised.
 Even if a diabetic comes or any other person, we will give runs to them.'' ''Once the plasma donation drive kicks off, we intend to replicate it in the entire state so that patients have not to run around for plasma or blood,'' he said.

-The state has suspended the operation of intra and inter-city bus services and also capped people attending weddings at 11, lower from earlier 50 persons with a provision that marriages can be conducted either at homes or at courts.
+The state has suspended operation of intra and inter- city bus services and also capped people attending weddings at 11, lower from earlier 50 persons with a provision that marriages can be conducted either at homes or at courts.

 The state's positive tally has climbed to 3,13,181 with 3,157 fresh cases while the death toll has reached 4,431.